Sanofi French head Lajoux to leave at end-2014

-PARIS Oct 2 Sanofi's head of France, Christian Lajoux, plans to leave at the end of the year after 21 years with the drug making company, Chief Executive Chris Viehbacher said in a message to staff.
+PARIS Sanofi's (SASY.PA) head of France, Christian Lajoux, plans to leave at the end of the year after 21 years with the drug making company, Chief Executive Chris Viehbacher said in a message to staff.

 Viehbacher said the 67-year-old "has been at the forefront of the group's transformation projects in France", adding that plans for after his departure "will be decided at a later stage".